dicksonlaw583/gmlinear2/README.md

-# GMLinear v2.3.0
+# GMLinear 2

-Matrix and vector library for GameMaker Studio 2.3.3+
+Matrix and vector library for GameMaker 2

 ## Introduction